shoppingio/community-feedback/issue_template.md

 1. Choose the appropriate label.
 2. Use the following format to submit
-3. Incude the URL, if applicable
+3. Include the URL, if applicable
 4. Include clear steps for the team to repeat
 5. Add a clear short description
 6. Explain the issue.